-\$15-15-88 Argument on exceptions.
-Upon the filing of exceptions by a party adversely affected by the proposed decision, the commission shall grant such party an opportunity to present arguments to the commission.
+Argument on exceptions. [(a) Any party adversely affected by the hearings officer's report shall be afforded an opportunity to present oral arguments to the commission] Upon the filing of exceptions by a party adversely affected by the proposed decision, the commission shall grant such party an opportunity to present arguments to the commission.
 The executive officer, with direction from the chairperson, shall set the time and place of hearing of argument on exceptions and give written notice to the parties.
-[Eff 10/27/86; am and comp 8/16/97;

-comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-10, 91-11, 205-4)
+[(b) The commission may direct oral argument on its own motion.]"
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-10, 91-11, 205-4)

-- \$15-15-89 Final decision. (a) When exceptions have been filed to the commission's proposed decision, the commission, within forty-five days after the hearing on exceptions, shall render its final decision.
-In rendering its final decision, the commission shall consider the whole record or such portions thereof as may be cited by the parties and shall resolve all questions of fact by what it deems to be the greater weight of the evidence thereon.
-The final decision shall contain findings of fact and conclusions of law - upon which the decision is based.
+§15-15-89 Final decision. - Commission action: exceptions. (a) In the event no statement of exceptions is filed, the commission may proceed to reverse, modify, or adopt the recommendations of the hearings officer. (a) When exceptions have been filed to the commission's proposed decision, the commission, within forty-five days after the hearing on exceptions, shall render its final decision.
+In rendering its final decision, the commission shall consider the whole record or such portions thereof as may be cited by the parties and shall resolve all question of fact by what it deems to be the greater weight of the evidence thereon.
+The final decision shall contain findings of fact and conclusions of law upon which the decision is based.

-(b) After the commission has heard and examined all of the evidence, the commission, shall issue its decision within forty-five days after receiving the evidence, or filing of any memoranda or proposed findings of fact and conclusions of law upon which the decision is based.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 (Auth: HRS §\$205-1, 205-7) (Imp: HRS §\$91-2, 92-16)
+- (b) Upon the filing of the exceptions and briefs together with the briefs in support, the commission may: - (1) Render its decision upon the record; - (2) If oral argument has been allowed, the commission may render its decision after oral argument; or - (3) Reopen the docket and take further evidence or may take such other disposition of the case that is necessary under the circumstances."
+After the commission has heard and examined all of the evidence, the commission, shall issue its decision within forty-five days after receiving the evidence, or filing of any memoranda or proposed findings of fact and conclusions of law upon which the decision is based.
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000]

+(Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 92-16)